-CLAT 2018 – This year, the Common Law Admission Test (CLAT) will be held by National University of Advanced Legal Studies (NUALS), Kochi on May 13, 2018.
+CLAT 2018 This year, the Common Law Admission Test (CLAT) will be held by National University of Advanced Legal Studies (NUALS), Kochi on May 13, 2018.
 CLAT 2018 will be held in a computer-based mode for admission to the 2372 LLB seats of the 19 participating National Law Universities (NLUs).
 Apart from the NLUs, the CLAT 2018 score will be accepted by various other participating law schools.
-In December 2017, the CLAT 2018 exam notification is expected to be announced while the online application process will start from the first week of January 2018.
+On December 20, 2017, the CLAT 2018 exam notification will be announced while the online application process will start from January 1, 2018.
 The test will be held across 65 cities (approx.) and it will include 200 Multiple Choice Questions (MCQs).
-These questions will be divided into five sections, which are – English with Comprehension, General Knowledge & Current Affairs, Elementary Mathematics, Legal Aptitude and Logical Reasoning.
+These questions will be divided into five sections, which are - English with Comprehension, General Knowledge & Current Affairs, Elementary Mathematics, Legal Aptitude and Logical Reasoning.
 The duration of the test is 2 hours and each correct answer will carry 1 mark while 0.25 mark will be deducted for the wrong answer.
-The CLAT 2018 result is expected to be announced in the last week of May 2018.
-Go through this article for complete details on CLAT 2018, exam date, eligibility criteria, application form, syllabus, cutoff, and much more.
+The CLAT 2018 result is expected to be announced on May 31, 2018.
+Go through this article for complete details on CLAT 2018, exam date, eligibility criteria, application form, syllabus, cutoff, and more.

 After Maharashtra National Law University (MNLU), Nagpur, MNLU Aurangabad becomes the latest member of the league of NLUs.
 Since last year, both MNLU Nagpur and Aurangabad started granting admissions on the basis of previous year CLAT scores.